Alphonse, Count of Poitiers

-Alphonse or Alfonso (11 November 1220 – 21 August 1271) was the count of Poitou from 1225 and count of Toulouse (as such called Alphonse II) from 1249.
+Alphonse (11 November 1220 – 21 August 1271) was the Count of Poitou from 1225 and Count of Toulouse (as such called Alphonse II) from 1249.
 As count of Toulouse, he also governed the Marquisate of Provence.

 Birth and early life

 Born at Poissy, Alphonse was a son of King Louis VIII of France and Blanche of Castile.
 He was a younger brother of King Louis IX of France and an older brother of Count Charles I of Anjou.
 In 1229, his mother, who was regent of France, forced the Treaty of Paris on Count Raymond VII of Toulouse after his rebellion.
 It stipulated that a brother of King Louis was to marry Joan, daughter of Raymond VII of Toulouse, and so in 1237 Alphonse married her.
 Since she was Raymond's only child, they became rulers of Toulouse at Raymond's death in 1249.

 By the terms of his father's will Alphonse received an appanage of Poitou and Auvergne.
 To enforce this Louis IX won the battle of Taillebourg in the Saintonge War together with Alphonse against a revolt allied with King Henry III of England, who also participated in the battle.